MinaaMamdouh/Titanic-AI-peoject/README.md

-# AI Course Codes - Huawei X NTI
+# AI Project - Titanic

 Welcome to the AI Course Codes repository!
 This repository contains code examples, projects, and resources from my AI course, which is a collaboration between NTI and Huawei.